 To prepare liberally educated teachers who are knowledgeable, reflective, and capable of pragmatic, caring action.
-Evidence that this goal is met is provided by candidates being able to complete program experiences and requirements that enable candidates to meet Kentucky Teacher Standards.
-In order to achieve the preceding goal, the program has developed the following theme that guides program experiences:
+Evidence that this goal is met is provided by candidates being able to complete program experiences and requirements that enable candidates to meet Kentucky Teacher Performance Standards/ InTASC.